aplteam/CompareSimple/README.md

 ## Overview

 `CompareSimple` offers a couple of methods designed to compare functions, operators, scripts and files.
-It is also able to deal with SALTed files as well as acre component files.
+It is also able to deal with SALTed or Linked files.

 ## Methods